 Eight people were killed in that attack claimed by the Taliban, including a Nato soldier and two UN workers, and 52 were wounded.
 The Taliban claimed responsibility.

 The Nato-led military force in Afghanistan has vowed to make every effort to protect voters, saying that more than 100,000 international troops will refrain from offensive operations on election day.

 But the Taliban has demanded that Afghans boycott the polls, threatening to cut off the fingers of those who vote and saying they will attack polling stations.

 A statement from the Taliban on Wednesday said Taliban fighters were closing roads across the country, the Reuters news agency reported.

-Opinion polls are indicating a lead for Karzai with 45 per cent of the ballot.
+Opinion polls are showing a lead for Hamid Karzai, the incumbent president, with 45 per cent of the ballot.